Development of Red Dead Redemption 2: History and overview

 Preliminary work on Red Dead Redemption 2 began shortly following the release of the original game, Red Dead Redemption (2010).
 Publisher Rockstar Games began receiving internal pitches for a sequel during production of the first game and found the idea of a gang narrative "too compelling to turn away".
 Vice President of Creativity Dan Houser and a key team of developers worked on the game's concept.
 Houser spoke to Rockstar San Diego, the studio behind the original game, in early 2011 about the game's characters and style.
 The team had a rough outline by mid-year, and by late 2012, rough scripts of the game had been completed.
 Houser performed read-throughs of the script on video conference calls with animation, art design, and gameplay directors from all of Rockstar's worldwide offices.
-When Rockstar Games realized a group of distinct studios would not necessarily work, it co-opted all of its studios into one large team, dubbed Rockstar Studios, to facilitate development among 1,600 developers; a total of around 2,000 people worked on the game.
+When Rockstar Games realized a group of distinct studios would not necessarily work, it co-opted all of its studios into one large team, presented simply as Rockstar Games, to facilitate development among 1,600 developers; a total of around 2,000 people worked on the game.
 Studio director Rob Nelson led the 650-person Rockstar North, joining production full-time in the final half after completing other projects.
 Analyst estimations place the game's development budget between US$170 and US$240 million, and its marketing budget between US$200 and US$300 million; with a combined total between US$370 and US$540 million, this would make it one of the most expensive video games ever developed.

 In October 2018, Houser said the team had been working 100-hour weeks "several times" throughout the year.
 Many sources interpreted this statement as crunch for the entire development staff of the game, comparable to similar accusations made by wives of Rockstar San Diego employees in regards to the development of the game's predecessor.
 The following day, Rockstar clarified in a statement the work duration mentioned by Houser only affected the senior writing staff for Red Dead Redemption 2—which comprised himself, Michael Unsworth, Rupert Humphries, and Lazlow Jones—and the duration had only been the case for three weeks during the entire development.
 Houser added the company would never expect or force any employee to work as long as was stated, and those staying late at the development studios were powered by their passion for the project.
 Rockstar shared its employees' average reported weekly hours for 2018: 42.4 from January to March, 45.5 from April to June, and 45.8 for July to September.
 The company lifted its social media policies and allowed developers to speak about their experiences publicly; some supported Houser's statement, noting that conditions had improved since Grand Theft Auto V (2013) and they had never been asked to work 100-hour weeks, and others acknowledged crunch was present but not excessive.